 With that said, online friends have their disadvantages as well.

-While there is always video chats, they can't work all the time.
+While there are always video chats, they can't work all the time.
 Your friend may even live in a place where it's just not feasible.
-So you may end up texting each other.
+So, you may end up texting each other.

 If you're going to be friends with someone for a long time, you're going to get into fights.
 Be it a disagreement or a misunderstanding (which can be caused by the miscommunication above problem.)
 With IRL friends, you may get mad at each other for a while but then bury the hatchet.
 Especially if the two of you have mutual friends.
 Sometimes, making up is the best option to keep the friend circle going, and it's a good thing.
 You're going to get into fights.

 With an online friend, however, it's easy for them to get mad, hit the block button, and then find another online friend, forgetting about you in the process.
 When you're blocked, it gets difficult to try to reach them.
 It's also socially unacceptable to make another account and try talking to them.
 The online friend may even forget they blocked you.